"Their business is war, and they do their business."

 France has a pretty notable military, with a nuclear-powered aircraft carrier (appropriately named the Charles de Gaulle

 ).
 A conventional one was on order, but has since been cancelled due to the ever-present budget limits.

 .
 Most of its missiles are now carried by submarines, but it has some air-launched missiles and formerly had land-launched ones too.

 Dassault is a world-known military aircraft company.
-Its most famous product is the Mirage fighter series, sold to quite a few countries worldwide.
+Its most famous product is the Mirage fighter series, sold to quite a few countries worldwide, with the original Mirage III being one of the best-selling fighters of all time.
 Oddly, the most notable use of Dassault equipment is when the IDF

 brought them to bear during the Suez Crisis and Six Day War